along-yundanfengqing/MgmtAppForLinuxMachines_flask/README.md

 - Supports multiple environment (Docker containers, AWS cloud, and/or on-premise)
 - Supports multiple user devices (laptops, tablets, and mobile devices)
 - Presents basic machine data on the central management portal
-   (Hostname, IP Address, MAC Address, OS/Version, uptime, CPU load, memory usage, disk usage)
+   (Status, Hostname, IP Address, MAC Address, OS/Version, uptime, CPU load, memory usage, disk usage)
-- Registers/Deletes managed machines from GUI and/or a text file
+- Registers/Deletes managed machines from GUI, a text file, and/or RESTful API
+- Exposes machine data via RESTful API, and/or as JSON files
 - Tracks machine status and display it with icons
 - Incident alarms with icons
-- Exports machine data as a JSON file
-- Exposes machine data via RESTful API (JSON)
 - SSH access to managed machines from web browsers (*Only for local machine setup)